MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/430-duplicated-nodes.png)

-1. Drag a connector from the False output control port of the last **if** node and connect it to the control input port of the first *Game Object: Set Active* node in the duplicated set of nodes.
+1. Drag a connector from the False Control Output port of the last **if** node and connect it to the control input port of the first *Game Object: Set Active* node in the duplicated set of nodes.
 1. In that same first *Game Object: Set Active* node (the one that contains **Video**), deselect **Value**.
 1. In the second *Game Object: Set Active* node in the duplicated set (the one that contains **VideoStill**), select **Value**.
 1. In the **Set Text** node, change the text from **Stop** to **Play**.